I love the spilling of ink from head to heart to page.

 I love to play music and write songs.
 I perform in the Maryland-Washington, D.C. area.
 You can hear some of my music on SoundCloud.
 I was a dancer and choreographer for many years and still work from time to time in the theater.
 Currently, I collaborate on ballets with my sister who was my inspiration to dance and is a ballet teacher and choreographer.

-I am also the co-founder of Firefly Shadow Theater where I designed puppets and wrote and directed shows.
-You can see one of my shadow theater plays on my YouTube channel.
+I am also the co-founder of Firefly Shadow Theater where I design puppets and write and direct shows with Andrea Caspari.
+You can see one of our shadow theater plays on my YouTube channel.
 I’ve adapted some of my books for the stage: The Chicken of the Family Musical (in collaboration with Richard Washer) and The Riot Brothers.

 In graduate school, I studied fiction writing and poetry at Johns Hopkins University in Washington, DC.
 As an undergraduate, I studied special education and dance at Indiana University, Bloomington, Indiana.